 Additionally, managers can ask employees about their reasons for leaving during exit interviews.
 These meetings can help managers better understand their frustrations with your culture and which aspects they had difficulty adjusting to.

-Conducting an employee survey and speaking to long-term staff also provide valuable insight into your culture and determine where to start changing things in order to reduce turnover.
+Conducting an employee survey and speaking to long-term staff also provide valuable insight into your workplace culture and determine where to start changing things in order to reduce employee turnover.